ujunk/iptv/pages/channels.md

 ### Channels list

-as of 11 July 2020
+News/update:
+> 20 July 2020: Current sources are offline or having intermittent connection issues:
+> * NTV7
+> * 8TV
+> * TV Alhijrah

-`RTM streams are geo-locked and can only be accessed from Malaysian IP addresses`
+RTM streams are geo-locked and can only be accessed from Malaysian IP addresses.

 |Channel|EPG|Channel|EPG|Channel|EPG|
 |-|-|-|-|-|-|